kraftaa/kraftaa.github.io/_posts/2024-12-17-from-postgres-to-athena-rust.md

 Here:

 Order and User represent the data fetched from Postgres.
-EnrichedOrder combines fields from both tables and includes a derived field amount_with_tax.
+CombinedOrder combines fields from both tables and includes a derived field amount_with_tax.
 This structured approach made the code cleaner and easier to maintain.
 ## ETL Workflow
 #### Extract: